lightning-tv/solid/docs/intro/basics.md

 }
 ```

-With `display: flex`, it’s easy to create dynamic layouts where content automatically adjusts based on the size of the text or other items.
+With `display: flex`, it’s easy to create dynamic layouts where content automatically adjusts based on the size of the text or other items (and using margin for a bit of padding).

 ![SolidJS Is Awesome](../images/basics/SolidJSIsAwesomeButton.png)